University strike: What's it all about?

 "The university further reserves the right to join you as a party to any claim for breach of contract brought against the university as a result of this action," said Reading's director of human resources in a letter to staff.

-While Mary Luckiram, who holds the same position at Reading, warned staff they could be "personally liable for any damages awarded in those claims".
+While Mary Luckiram, who holds the same position at City, warned staff they could be "personally liable for any damages awarded in those claims".